 Once you are discharged from bankruptcy you are no longer bound by the restrictions of a bankrupt person.
-One of the important elements of this is that from now on if you receive any windfalls these are yours to keep.
-If you inherit money or assets or win the lottery these funds do not have to be given to the Official Receiver.
+As such most windfalls that you receive after this date are yours to keep.

-Given this it seems logical that if you now make a claim for PPI mis-selling and you are awarded compensation you should keep this money.
-However this is normally not the case.
-This is because PPI compensation is considered an unrealised asset of your bankruptcy.
+Given this it seems logical that if you make a claim for PPI after bankruptcy and are awarded compensation you should keep this money.
+However this is not the case.
+The compensation is an after acquired asset.